EU launches legal case against Britain over Northern Ireland

 The bloc has sent a letter of formal notice to kick-start an “infringement procedure”, which could lead to fines being imposed by the EU’s top court, although that could be at least a year off, leaving time for a solution to be found.

-Britain’s withdrawal agreement with the EU leaves the British-ruled province of Northern Ireland subject to some EU regulations, and requires checks on some goods arriving there from other parts of the United Kingdom.
+Britain’s withdrawal agreement with the EU leaves the British-ruled province of Northern Ireland in the EU single market for goods and so requires checks on goods arriving there from other parts of the United Kingdom.

 Some of those checks are meant to start when a grace period expires at the end of March.
-The plans have already disrupted some supplies reaching supermarkets in Northern Ireland, and Britain says it intends to extend the grace period unilaterally until October 1.
-The EU letter demands it reverse this decision.
+The plans have already disrupted some supplies reaching supermarkets in Northern Ireland.

+Britain says it intends to extend the grace period unilaterally until Oct.
+1, a decision the EU letter demands it reverses.

+Britain said it has not violated the agreement and that it would reply to the EU’s legal action “in due course”.

 Prime Minister Boris Johnson said on Monday the extension was simply a technical decision aimed at being fair.
 The protocol, he said, should guarantee trade between Britain and Northern Ireland, as well as across Northern Ireland’s land border with Ireland.